Applying for a disabled person's bus pass

 Detailed information which confirms the applicant has:

-- a significant impairment of intelligence i.e. IQ less than 70
+- a significant impairment of intelligence i.e. IQ less than 70 or very low cognitive scores

 - a significant impairment of social functioning.